 The Hills Golf Course has been home to three recent New Zealand Opens in a row and is also located in Arrowtown, about thirty minutes from Queenstown.
 Also located in the mountains, you can expect dramatic valleys and rocky outcroppings, with panoramic views from each tee.
 Tee times can be tough to get here, so ensure to book early and ask the assistance of a travel professional.

 At Go WalkAbout Travel, we’re your expert travel specialists on planning a golf vacation to New Zealand.
-We can help you decide whether the on-site accommodations at golf courses would be most enjoyable for you, or if you’d be better suited staying somewhere else.
+Our New Zealand Golf Experts can help you decide whether the on-site accommodations at golf courses would be most enjoyable for you, or if you’d be better suited to staying somewhere else.
 We’ll also make sure your tee time fits seamlessly into the rest of your trip.

-Don’t delay — it’s time to start booking your golf vacation to New Zealand today!
+Don’t delay — it’s time to start booking your golf holiday to New Zealand today!
 Contact us now to get started.